-The provisional 2005 WCP-CA longline catch of 242,059 mt was only 3000 mt lower than the highest recorded catch, which was attained in 2002 (245,335 mt).
-The WCP-CA albacore longline catch (73,400 mt; 30% of the total longline catch) for 2005 was comparable to catch levels of recent years, although catches have declined slightly since 2001.
-The provisional 2005 bigeye catch (87,159 mt; 36%) was the third highest on record, and the yellowfin catch (76,521 mt; 32%) was at a similar level to catches in recent years.
+The provisional WCP-CA longline catch (226,226 mt) for 2006 was the lowest since 2000 and 14% lower than the highest on record which was attained in 2004 (262,575 mt).
+The WCP-CA albacore longline catch (81,437 mt - 36%) for 2006 was a record for this fishery.
+The bigeye catch

+(70,919 mt - 31%) for 2006 was the lowest for 5 years, and the yellowfin catch (69,986 mt - 31%), the lowest for 7 years.

+Figure 13.
+Estimated longline effort (millions of hooks set) by area in the WCP-CA, 1950-2006.

-A significant change in the WCP-CA longline fishery over recent years has been the growth of Pacific Island domestic albacore fisheries, increasing their share of the total South Pacific albacore longline catch from 32% to 53% between 1998 and 2005.
-The clear shift in effort by some vessels in the Chinese Taipei distant-water longline fleet to targeting bigeye in the eastern equatorial waters of the WCP-CA has resulted in a reduced contribution to the overall albacore catch in recent years and a significant increase in bigeye catches.
-During the 1990s, this fleet consistently caught less than 2000 mt of bigeye tuna annually; however, in 2002 the bigeye catch increased to 8741 mt and it reached 16,888 mt in 2004.
+A significant change in the WCP-CA longline fishery over the past 10 years has been the growth of Pacific Islands domestic albacore fishery, which has gone from taking 33% of the total south Pacific albacore longline catch in 1998, to accounting for over 59% of the catch in 2006.
+The combined national fleets making up the Pacific Islands domestic albacore fishery have numbered around 300 (mainly small "offshore") vessels in recent years.

+The clear shift in effort by some vessels in the Chinese-Taipei distant-water longline fleet to targeting bigeye in the eastern equatorial waters of the WCP-CA resulted in a reduced contribution to the albacore catch in recent years (which was compensated by the increase in Pacific-Islands fleet albacore catches), and a significant increase in bigeye catches.
+During the 1990s, this fleet consistently took less than 2,000 mt of bigeye tuna each year, but in 2002, the bigeye catch went up to 8,741 mt, and by 2004 it was up to 16,888 mt.
+The 2006 bigeye catch by the Chinese-Taipei distant-water longline fleet declined to 7,841 mt which is thought to be related to a 12% drop in vessel numbers (133 vessels in 2005 to 117 vessels in 2006).
+The Korean distant-water longline fleet has also experienced a large decline in bigeye and yellowfin catches in recent years, with a corresponding drop in vessel numbers - from 184 vessels active in 2002 down to 130 vessels in 2006 (30% decline).

-Domestic longline fleets continue to increase at the expense of foreign-offshore and distantwater fleets (Figure 11), although the Chinese Taipei distant-water longline fleet increased by ~80% during 2000-03 (from 78 vessels in 2000 to 142 in 2003, but it stabilised at 133 vessels in 2005).
-The change in fleet dynamics has affected the species composition of the total longline catch.
-For example, the increase in effort by the Pacific Island domestic fleets has primarily been in albacore fisheries, although this has been balanced to some extent by the switch to targeting bigeye tuna (from albacore) by certain vessels in the distant-water Chinese Taipei fleet.
-More detail on individual fleet activities during recent years is available in the WCPFC-SC2 National Fisheries Reports.
+With domestic fleet sizes continuing to increase at the expense of foreign-offshore and distantwater fleets (Figure 11), the evolution in fleet dynamics no doubt has some effect on the species composition of the catch.
+For example, the increase in effort by the Pacific-Islands domestic fleets has primarily been in albacore fisheries, although this has been balanced to some extent by the switch to targeting bigeye tuna (from albacore) by certain vessels in the distant-water Chinese-Taipei fleet.